-American teacher whose wife was too sick to flee Ukraine has died
+American teacher whose wife was too sick to flee Ukraine killed ‘in bread line’

 A 68-year-old American man has died in the city of Chernihiv in Ukraine as Russian forces struck the city, local authorities have said.

-Mr Hill’s identity was confirmed by Anton Gerashenko, an adviser at the Ukrainian Interior Ministry.
+Mr Hill’s identity was confirmed by Anton Gerashenko, an adviser at the Ukrainian Interior Ministry, as well as his family.

 He had travelled with his Ukrainian partner Ira to Chernihiv in December so that she could receive treatment for multiple sclerosis, friends of Mr Hill told an Idaho broadcaster this month.
 They were trapped in a hospital in the city.

+“As things were deteriorating in the city ... my brother was the one that was going out to the store to bring back what food he could find,” she said.

+Another sister, Cheryl Hill Gordon, said in a Facebook post Mr Hill was waiting in a bread line with several others when they were targeted Russian gunfire.

-Mr Hill posted on Facebook during his final days, writing that she had been admitted to the intensive care unit.
+Mr Hill posted on Facebook during his final days, writing that his wife had been admitted to the intensive care unit.
 He said they wanted to leave but were unable to find safe passage.

 “We could try a breakout tomorrow but Ira’s mom doesn’t want to,” he wrote on Facebook on Monday.
 “Each day people are killed trying to escape.
 But bombs falling here at night.
 Risk either way … I only have wifi a few hours a day.
 We have enough food for a few days.”